SecurFi/zkProver/README.md

 ## Installation
 ### Prerequisites

-> Currentlly, we support Linux and MacOS with Apple silicon.
+Currently, we support Linux and MacOS with Apple silicon.
-> If you're using MacOS, please make sure you have installed Xcode, `xcode-select --install` and run `xcrun metal` successfully.

 ``` bash
 curl -L https://install.0xhacked.com | bash
 ```

+> If you're using MacOS, please make sure you have installed Xcode, `xcode-select --install` and run `xcrun metal` successfully.

 If you encounter any errors, please contact me via [Telegram](https://t.me/dimitrysc).
 Also, you can generate the proof of exploit via [our online tool](https://www.0xhacked.com/tool).